X

 • Students seeking internship credit must email Prof. Ebony Dawkins at endawkns@memphis.edu to request an application for internship credit.

-• At a minimum, students must work 150 working hours during the semester to be eligible for 3 academic credit hours in POLS 4231.
-Students may earn 6 credit hours in one semester for POLS 4231, based on the working hours to be completed.
+• Students must work 150 hours during the semester to be eligible for 3 academic credit hours in POLS 4231.
+Based on the working hours completed, students may earn 6 credit hours in one semester for POLS 4231.

-• Students granted a permit to register for the academic internship course will receive notification via their university email including the CRN for which the student may register and an internship packet with all documents for which the student is responsible to submit to successfully complete the internship course.
+• Students granted a permit to register for the academic internship course will receive notification via their university email, including the CRN for which the student may register and an internship packet with all documents the student is responsible for submitting to complete the internship course successfully.

 • To be eligible to receive academic credit for an internship experience, students must register for the internship course, POLS 4231, and pay tuition for the credit hours.

-• Students receiving academic internship credits in Political Science should be aware that the grades earned for the course are “S” for Satisfactory or “U” for Unsatisfactory.
-For information on how these grades may affect your GPA, please view the Registrar’s website.
+• Students receiving academic internship credits in Political Science should know that the grades earned for the course are “S” for Satisfactory or “U” for Unsatisfactory.
+Please view the Registrar's website for information on how these grades may affect your GPA.

 *It is the student’s responsibility to submit all documents by the appropriate due date to receive academic credit for their internship experience.*